What Are Smallholder Farms? Can They Save The Day?

 5. The overall development of nations.

 There are about 475 million smallholder farms worldwide.
-They are in sub-Saharan Africa, South Asia, Europe and some in the United States.
+They are in sub-Saharan Africa, South Asia, Europe, and some in the United States.
 About two-thirds of all farms in Europe are smallholder.

-Although smallholder farms produce 80% of the world’s food supply, they only take up about 12% of the arable* land.
+Although smallholder farms produce 80% of the world’s food supply, they only take up about 12% of the usable land.
 Women in developing countries are key players on smallholder farms and provide about 43% of agricultural labor.

 Smallholder farms are higher yielding than their larger counterparts, despite their reduced acreage.
 A bigger percentage of their land is allocated to the production of food crops.
 These farms also play a vital role in environmental sustainability and conservation.
-There is a respectful relationship between farmer and land, fostered by use of local/traditional knowledge and farming techniques for crop and animal husbandry.
+There is a respectful relationship between farmer and land, fostered by the use of local/traditional knowledge and farming techniques for crop and animal husbandry.

 Challenges Facing Smallholder Farms

 Smallholder farms are often centered around communal environmental responsibility.
 They use fewer pesticides and thus they have reduced environmental negative impact.
-(Admittedly, part of this is because smallholder farmers still often live in poverty – see below.)

 These farms are also big promoters of biodiversity.
 Because the farmers plant a variety of crops for food and market, this provides a variety of natural habitats.
 Additionally, most smallholder farms are not heavily mechanized, and a bulk of their produce is often marketed locally.
 Combined, this reduces their carbon footprint.